 3.3 The mandate of a vice-chairman shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-T meetings or replacement of the chairman should he or she be unable to continue with study group duties.
 Each working party chairman provides technical and administrative leadership and should be recognized as having a role of equal importance to that of a study group vice-chairman.

 3.4 On the basis of 3.2 above, appointed vice-chairmen should be considered first in the appointment of working party chairmen.
 However, that does not prevent other competent experts being appointed as working party chairmen.
+The vice-chairmen are encouraged to assist chairman on the management role of study group, for example the responsibilities for liaison activities, cooperation and collaboration with other SDOs, and marketing proportioning activities of the related Recommendations.

 3.5 To the extent possible, in accordance with WTSA Resolution 35 (Rev. Dubai, 2012), and taking into account the need for demonstrated competence, appointment or selection to the management team should utilize the resources of as broad a range of Member States and Sector Members as possible, at the same time recognizing the need to appoint only the number of vice-chairmen and working party chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.

-3.6 In principle, a chairman, vice-chairman or working party chairman, on accepting this role, is expected to have the necessary support of the Member State or Sector Member to fulfil this commitment throughout the period to the next WTSA.SECTION 4
+3.6 In principle, a chairman, vice-chairman or working party chairman, on accepting this role, is expected to have the necessary support of the Member State or Sector Member to fulfil this commitment throughout the period to the next WTSA.

+3.7 Study group chairmen shall participate WTSA to represent study groups.

+SECTION 4

 Telecommunication Standardization Advisory Group